 Non-prescription treatment options are an excellent first line of defense for Parkinson’s-related depression.
 Even if your doctor prescribes antidepressants, they’ll be most effective when used with therapy and other positive lifestyle changes.

 Psychological counseling — like cognitive behavioral therapy — with a licensed therapist can be beneficial.
 Exercise can boost feel-good endorphins.
 Sticking to a regular sleep schedule can also help you boost serotonin levels naturally.

 These treatments are often very effective.
 They may resolve symptoms entirely in some people with Parkinson’s.
 Others may find it helpful but still need additional treatments.

 - light therapy

-Depression in those with Parkinson’s disease is a common occurrence.
-Treating and prioritizing depression as a symptom of Parkinson’s will significantly improve a person’s quality of life and overall comfort and happiness.
+Depression in people living with Parkinson’s is common.
+Treating and prioritizing depression as a symptom of Parkinson’s can significantly improve a person’s quality of life and overall comfort and happiness.

-If you’re experiencing depression symptoms, talk to your doctor and see what treatment options they recommend for you.
+If you live with Parkinson’s and you’re experiencing depression symptoms, talk with your doctor and about your treatment options.